-Business profits are charged to income tax and Class 4 NICs on the current year basis.
+Business profits are charged to income tax and Class 4 national insurance contributions (NICs) on the current year basis.
 This means that the profits 'taxed' for each tax year (ending 5 April) are those earned in the accounting period ending in the tax year.

-Joni, a sole trader, draws up her accounts to 31 July each year.
-Her profits for the year ended 31 July 2014 will normally be taxed in 2014/15.
+For example, in the case of a sole trader who draws up his accounts to 31 July each year, his profits for the year ended 31 July 2016 will normally be taxed in 2016/17.

 There are special rules for the early and final years of a business, and for partnership joiners and leavers.